The Anatomy of a Chart: How to read and interpret an EHR

 2. Admission Progress Note

-After reviewing the client’s demographics, you should access the client’s admission note which is usually written by a healthcare provider, like a doctor or nurse practitioner.
-This progress note gives a detailed description of why the client came to the hospital and comprehensive data regarding their first physical assessment, past medical history, family history, and social history.
-Keep your eye on the prize – this note may answer the question of “what will get your patient discharged?” by looking at the healthcare provider’s plan for the rest of the hospital stay.
+After reviewing the client’s demographics, you should access the client’s admission note, which is usually written by a healthcare provider, such as a doctor or nurse practitioner.
+This progress note provides a detailed description of why the client came to the hospital and includes comprehensive data regarding their first physical assessment, past medical history, family history, and social history.
+Keep your eye on the prize—this note may answer the question of “what will get your patient discharged?” by outlining the provider’s plan for the rest of the hospital stay.

 3. Test Result Impressions